Dual- versus single-volume mode, and how to write instructions files.

 This specifies a leafname which must exist in one of the image sources mentioned above.

 §3.
-Durham Core metadata.
-If the project needs to generate Epub books, then these will need to have some basic DC ("Durham Core") metadata supplied.
+Dublin Core metadata.
+If the project needs to generate Epub books, then these will need to have some basic DC ("Dublin Core") metadata supplied.
 For example:

 dc:title: Inform - A Design System for Interactive Fiction